umfhero/ThoughtsPlus/README.md

 - **Navigate Settings without wasting calls** - Validation results are cached, no repeated checks
 - **Clear quota messages** - Know exactly when you've hit limits and when they'll reset

-**No premium API subscription needed** - CalendarPlus maximizes the free tier so you can enjoy AI features without worrying about costs.
+**No premium API subscription needed** - CalendarPlus maximises the free tier so you can enjoy AI features without worrying about costs.

 ## Getting Started